Supports in employment

-The NDIS has introduced new pricing for supports in employment that will give participants greater choice and control about where and how they work, and who provides their supports, as well as creating new opportunities for providers.
+On 1 July 2020 the NDIS introduced new pricing for supports in employment that gives participants greater choice and control about where and how they work, who provides their supports, and creates new opportunities for providers.

 Supports in employment are primarily delivered in Australian Disability Enterprises (ADEs).
-Approximately 20,000 NDIS participants work in ADEs.
+Around 20,000 NDIS participants work in ADEs.

-NDIS participants can now also use these supports in a wider range of employment settings.
+With the supports in employment pricing changes, participants can use these supports in a wider range of employment settings, not just in ADEs.

-From 1 July 2020, funding for these supports will be moved from a participant’s capacity building budget, into their core budget.
+From 1 July 2020, funding for these supports moved from a participant’s Capacity Building budget, into their Core budget.
 This will happen as they receive new or renewed plans.

 As with other group-based Core supports, the Price Guide now lists a single unit price for each different time of the day or day of the week.

-This means that providers will claim all supports against the appropriate one to one support items by dividing the time spent with the work group among the members of the group.
+This means that providers will claim all supports against the appropriate one-to-one support items by dividing the time spent with the work group equally across all members of the group.